Anne Savedge

 Anne Savedge is an American photographic artist and art educator.

 Education and teaching

 Anne Savedge studied at James Madison University and Virginia Commonwealth University.
-She has taught at the Chesterfield Technical Center, John Tyler Community College, and Virginia Museum of Fine Arts.
+She has taught at the Chesterfield Technical Center, Brightpoint Community College, and Virginia Museum of Fine Arts.

 Exhibitions

 Themes and names of photographic series by Savedge include cowgirls, waterfalls, swimmers, and belly dancers.
 Her exhibition Shootin at Artspace in 2016 was based on her interest in Westerns and cowboys.
 Her exhibition Seasons and Gardens was shown at Artspace in 2012.

 Savedge was chosen as one of the artists with over 25 years of outstanding careers for a show at the Richmond Public Library.